bcwalden2001/harris-corner-detection/README.md

 <img width="605" height="562" alt="image" src="https://github.com/user-attachments/assets/5ef1543e-bea9-4ee6-9d4f-86a59455f7b0" />

 ## Performance on Different Image Types
-Harris Corners were best detected in high contrast and simpler images [See Figures 7 and 11] with clear distinctions between corners, flat surface, and edges.
+Harris Corners were best detected in high contrast images [See Figures 7 and 11] with clear distinctions between corners, flat surface, and edges.
 It becomes difficult to distinguish corners in low contrast, blurry, or images with lots of color and textures (such as landscapes with lots of foliage and crowds of people) [See Figures 8, 9, 10 and 12].

 ## Demo Images